 Contract manufacturing, as the name suggests, focuses on the manufacturing, packaging, and distribution needs of the client.

 Companies that offer contract manufacturing services are usually able to undertake every stage, or at least some of the stages, of the manufacturing process, from sourcing raw materials and prototyping samples to scaling up production, packaging everything, and delivery.
-This takes all of the weight off of the client’s shoulders, affording them more time to focus on other areas of their business.

 1. Before anything begins, both parties enter a confidentiality agreement to protect the interests of the client.